d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 to obtain the value $h[i, j]$.
 Note that $V[a, b]$ needs many fewer coefficients than $V[i, j, a, b]$.
 For a 1 megapixel image it has at most 1 million coefficients.
 This is 1 million fewer parameters since it no longer depends on the location within the image.
 We have made significant progress!

-Now let us invoke the second principle - *locality*.
+Now let's invoke the second principle - *locality*.
 As motivated above, we believe that we shouldn't have to look very far away from $(i, j)$ in order to glean relevant information